v1a0/vks/README.md

 ## OLD UPDs

+## Update 1.1.8 - What's new?
+ - Absolutely NEW frontend
+ - Full collection of profile information

 ### Update 1.1.7
 1. Quick conversion (picture and statistic is not creating again if it's already exist).